-What are their domains of expertise?
+What are their Domains of Expertise?

 When starting out, businesses tend to only think about their immediate needs, such as HR & payroll.
-But did you know that some PEOs also offer complimentary services such as recruitment and / or immigration assistance?
+But did you know that some PEOs also offer complementary services such as recruitment and / or immigration assistance?
 That’s right, no need to go to a separate talent acquisition agency, law firm or immigration agent when you can outsource the entire employment & global mobility lifecycle to the same partner!